Easy Ocean Currents Science Experiment for Kids

 More STEM Learning Fun: Building Block Challenge Cards

-Explore the deep, blue sea with this ocean currents science experiment for kids.
-Learn how currents form and watch as they are created right before your eyes!
+explore the deep, blue sea with this ocean currents science experiment for kids. learn how currents form and watch as they are created right before your eyes!

 Then, watch as currents form right before your eyes!

-Explore the deep, blue sea with this ocean currents science experiment for kids.
-Learn how currents form and watch as they are created right before your eyes!
+explore the deep, blue sea with this ocean currents science experiment for kids. learn how currents form and watch as they are created right before your eyes!

 The hot water will push through the cold water creating currents.
 In the ocean these are faster moving strips of water (like the East Australian Current…)